FulongLi/SpiritConnectTec.github.io/products/index.md

       </div>
       <div class="card">
         <h3>Step 2: Visualization</h3>
-        <p>Experience your digitized consciousness with the <strong>3D Projector</strong>.
+        <p>Experience your digitized consciousness with the <strong>Consciousness Projector</strong>.
 See yourself in stunning
         holographic detail and interact with your digital self in real-time.</p>
       </div>
       <div class="card">